DevotedHealth/in-memory-db-starter/PROMPT.md

 ## Deliverables

 - Your working code
-- A `README.md` file that includes:
+- A `README.md` file that explains how to run the frontend and backend (if applicable)
-  - How to run your application
-  - Which 2 bonus features you implemented

 ---

-## Examples
+## Examples of Use

 ### Example 1
 ```